 A total lunar eclipse, on the other hand, happens when the moon moves through the Earth’s umbra (central shadow) which consequently makes it appear dimmer with a coppery red tint.

 The May moon’s moniker is derived from the abundance of flowers during spring in the Northern Hemisphere and the red color caused by the refraction of light passing through the Earth’s atmosphere.
 And when you put it all together you have the ‘Super Flower Blood Moon’.

 During a total lunar eclipse, the only light reflecting onto the moon is coming through the Earth’s atmosphere.
 Thus, the light from all the sunrises and sunsets in the world are “projected” onto the Moon, causing it to appear red, according to NASA.

 A total lunar eclipse has 7 phases as it moves through the Earth’s umbra and penumbra.
 It starts and ends with a penumbral eclipse which is when the moon moves into the Earth’s outer shadows.
 Then a partial eclipse happens when the moon moves into the umbra and out of the umbra.

 A total lunar eclipse happens when the moon is completely within the umbra and this is the phase that can be seen with the naked eye.
 A maximum eclipse is when the moon is slap-bang in the middle of the umbra.

-A Time and Date page dedicated to the exact times the eclipse will happen for Chicagoans states that the Penumbral Eclipse will begin at 03:47 am on Wednesday morning, the moon will then start to appear red around 04:44 am, and the eclipse will reach its greatest magnitude above Chicago at 05:23 am.
+A Time and Date page dedicated to the exact times the eclipse will happen for Chicagoans states that the Penumbral Eclipse will begin at 20:32 pm on Sunday night with the eclipse reaching its most significant magnitude above Chicago at 23:11 pm and the penumbral eclipse will end at 01:50 am.